 By now, everyone has seen at least one colorless diamonds in their lives.
 It is the most common kind of diamond on the market and you can find a colorless diamond at your nearest jeweler store.
-Due to its availability, people often consider these diamonds as old-fashioned and start to look for other types of gemstones that they can use instead to create beautiful pieces of jewelry, such as an engagement ring.
-This is where fancy color diamonds come in play.
-Fancy color diamonds refer to diamonds that are not colorless, but rather possesses a particular diamond.
+Due to its availability, people often consider these diamonds as old-fashioned and start to look for other types of gemstones that they can use instead to create beautiful pieces of jewelry, such as a purple diamond engagement rings, purple diamond wedding rings, necklace etc. This is where fancy color diamonds come in play.
+Fancy color diamonds refer to diamonds that are not colorless but rather possesses a particular diamond.
 These diamonds are much more expensive than the average colorless diamond, with the exception of some yellow stones that are also classified amongst the fancy diamonds.
 Of all the fancy color diamonds, reds are considered the most valuable and also the rarest.
-Today, however, we do not want to focus on the rarest of them all, but rather talk about a particular type of fancy color diamond that is not only beautiful, but also a valuable asset to add to a collection or fit into special kinds of jewelry.
-The particular kind of fancy color diamonds we want to talk about here is purple diamonds.
+Today, however, we do not want to focus on the rarest of them all, but rather talk about a particular type of fancy color diamond that is not only beautiful, but also a valuable asset to add to a collection or fit into special kinds of jewelry like bracelets, earring, wedding band etc. The particular kind of fancy color diamonds we want to talk about here is purple diamonds.

 First of all, you should note that we are talking about natural purple diamonds.
 There are a lot of companies that have started to grow synthetic colored diamonds in their laboratories.
 Even though these diamonds possess similar characteristics as natural diamonds, they will never be able to truly match the elegance and beauty of a diamond that formed naturally in its natural environment.
 Another important fact to consider is that it, while it is exceptionally difficult to find a purple diamond, it is even more difficult to find a natural purple diamond that has no secondary colors at all.
 Thus, if you do intend to look for a natural purple diamond, you should expect to find some options that have secondary colors as well.
 Secondary colors usually include pink and gray, but, in some cases, can also include brown and red as overtones.